Raphilia/bigpicture/README.md

 ## nothing to see here
-just a git repo for landing page for my Minecraft server page.
+just a git repo for landing page of my Minecraft server.